Workplace revenge: Retaliation as a form of justice

+In order to receive justice, an employee may 'retaliate' against unfair treatment by an employer, either through legal means such as filing a lawsuit or engaging in whistle-blowing to publicize illegal or inappropriate conduct by the employer, or through illegal means.
+To prove retaliation legally, an employee must prove that they participated in a protected activity, their employer took adverse action against them, and they suffered harm as a result of the adverse employment action.

 Revenge as a coping strategy

 The two common responses to one's unjust behavior are forgiveness and revenge.
 When one perceives he has been the victim of unjust behavior, he will evaluate the situation and select the appropriate coping response for the negative experience.
 If the victim views the situation with anger and resentment, he chooses revenge as the next necessary step.
 On the opposite side, if the victim is able to let go of the negative emotions attached to the circumstances, he will choose forgiveness.
 Individuals are more likely to forgive a transgressor if they avoid holding the transgressor accountable for the offense and if the transgressor is apologetic.